packing-box/packer-masking-tool/docs/pages/alterations.md

 - `--rename-sections`: Rename packer sections to standard section names.
 - `--permissions`: Change the permissions of the sections to standard permissions (read, write, execute).
 - `--raw-size`: Edit the raw size value in the header of sections having a 0 raw size (without adding real data bytes).
+- `--fill-sections`: Fill sections with zeros from their raw size to their virtual size.